l1lgadil1/finance-tracking-web/memory-bank/activeContext.md

 - Implemented responsive layouts for dashboard and components
 - Fixed locale handling in the internationalization system
 - Set up proper CSS variables for theming with dark mode support
+- Added localization dictionaries to LandingPage component with English and Russian translations
+- Established component-level localization pattern for consistent implementation across the application

 ## Next Steps

+- **Continue Localization:** Add translation dictionaries to remaining components.
 - **Implement Authentication Pages:** Create login and registration pages using the new design system.
 - **Build Transaction Management:** Create transaction listing, filtering, and CRUD operations.
 - **Account Management:** Implement account creation, editing, and dashboard views.